BrunoB1/Statistics_With_R/Project_3.md

 -   **imdb\_num\_votes** - Numerical variable.
 Presents the number of people who voted for a movie.
-It can be seen as a proxy which represents how popular a particular movies is or was at the time.
+It can be seen as a proxy which represents how popular a particular movies is / was at the time.

 -   **runtime** - Numerical variable.
 The lenght of a movie given in minutes.
 Even though insignificant (p-value = 0.13), it improved the adjusted *R*<sup>2</sup>.